All you need to know about wedding speeches

 8. Elicit emotion

 Your ultimate wedding speech aims are to make your audience both laugh and cry (happy tears, of course), so think of obviously humorous stories and sentimental tales that will evoke a reaction.
 Although no doubt personal to you and the subject of your speech, stay away from in-jokes that require a lengthy explanation and overly gushy outpourings of love at all costs.
+If you are expecting a laugh, wait for it, and if it doesn't come tell guests they were supposed to find that bit funny to kickstart their laughter.
+Wait for the laughter to die down before you start again.

 9. Remember why